 If an employer does not require the services of a day worker for the agreed-upon time, the employee should be notified at least one week in advance or else be compensated in full.

-The employee has the responsibility of notifying the employer as soon as possible if he or she is unable to report to work.
+The employee has the responsibility of notifying the employer as soon as possible if they are unable to report to work.

 Rest periods, meal times, phone privileges, and time off for private activities (such as religious observances or recreation for live-in employees) should be agreed upon in advance.